Science

 This course provides a fundamental understanding of the critical and evolving field of cancer biology.
 The course will dive into the cellular and molecular mechanisms that drive cancer development, as well as focus on prominent oncogenes and tumor suppressors.
 The overarching clinical aspect of cancer biology will be analyzed by reviewing topics such as history, carcinogens, diagnostics, treatment, and current research.
 Lastly, a major theme in the curriculum will be curiosity, diving into dissecting primary literature and researching topics that most interest the student.

-• Credits: Full Credit
+- Credits: Full Credit

-• Open To: I, II
+- Open To: I, II

-• Prerequisites: Biology or Honors Biology plus Chemistry or Honors Chemistry
+- Prerequisites: Biology or Honors Biology plus Chemistry or Honors Chemistry

-• School Level: Upper School
+- School Level: Upper School

-• Term Offered: Spring Only
+- Term Offered: Fall or Spring

 Immunology